 The system efficiency depends on the complexity of the system (how many different elements are in use).
 For the Smart-binder itself (in-line or near-line), we suggest to plan on an operating efficiency of about 90%, unless it is being used to produce an unusual or difficult job which may reduce this running efficiency.
-Efficiencies in excess of 90% are achievable with some in-line Smart-binders running straightforward near-line job applications.
-Efficiencies slightly lower that 90% might be expected for an off-line Smart-binder due to the time needed to reload the feeder.
+Efficiencies in excess of 90% are achievable with some in-line Smart-binders running straightforward near-line applications.
+Efficiencies slightly lower that 90% might be expected for an off-line Smart-binder due to the time needed to reload the feeder (unless loading trolleys are used to reduce this reload time).